Ongoing Projects

 The problem of unemployment among most youths has been and remained a thorn in the flesh for Africa.
 Despite this problem, universities and tertiary institutions continue churning out graduates as the job market continues shrinking immensely.
 Furthermore, the graduates being produced are not sharpened to meet the job market requirements: They are either being given obsolete knowledge and/or what they are being trained in does not meet the job market demands.

-According to the World Bank,
+According to the World Bank, youth unemployment rates in

 2019 in the four-country countries we choose are 8.8% Serra Leonne, 8.7% Ghana, 7.1%, Kenya, and 5.8%, Cameroon.
 The COVID-19 pandemic has complicated this scenario, showing that African countries share similar problems requiring

 similar value-based innovative and sustainable solutions.
+Almost

 60% of Africa’s population in 2019 was under 25, making Africa the world’s youngest continent.
 According to the U.N.’s demographic projections, the median age in Africa will be 19.8 in 2020.
 To anticipate and mitigate youth unemployment, Africa needs to create 20 million jobs annually to absorb the number of millions of youths who are being churned out in the job market.